Combined authorities and combined county authorities: 2022

-2023–24
+2023–24 (Sunak ministry)

-The Chancellor of the Exchequer, Jeremy Hunt, announced in his 2023 budget speech that "trailblazer deals" had been struck with the Greater Manchester Combined Authority and West Midlands Combined Authority which included reforms to their funding models.
-As part of these deals, the combined authorities will be treated in a similar manner to government departments at the next spending review and each will be allocated a multi-year single settlement, replacing a large number of individual grant funding streams for which they must submit individual competitive bids.
-In his 2024 budget, Hunt said that the North East Combined Authority would have the same trailblazer deal.
-In return, the CAs would face greater oversight, including quarterly scrutiny sessions by new committees of local MPs.
+The Chancellor of the Exchequer, Jeremy Hunt, announced in his 2023 budget speech that "trailblazer deals" had been struck with Greater Manchester Combined Authority and West Midlands Combined Authority which included reforms to their funding models.
+As part of these deals, these two CAs will be treated in a similar manner to government departments at the next spending review and each will be allocated a multi-year single settlement, replacing a large number of individual grant funding streams for which they must submit individual competitive bids.

-Since the Levelling-up and Regeneration Act 2023 was passed, there was an influx of new CAs and CCAs either being created or planned to be created, and further powers to be devolved to existing authorities.
+After the Levelling-up and Regeneration Act 2023 was passed, there was an influx of new CAs and CCAs either being created or planned to be created, and further powers to be devolved to existing authorities, starting with the establishment of the York and North Yorkshire Combined Authority, the East Midlands Combined County Authority, and the North East Mayoral Combined Authority.
+The latter superseded and replaced both the North East Combined Authority (2014–2024) and the North of Tyne Combined Authority.